dirkjanfaber/node-red-contrib-eskomsepush/README.md

 To fetch the area id manually, make an `areas_search` API call using your API license key `token`, a word of search `text`.
 In the response returned by the API, copy the `id` value of the matching area.

-In the example below (on MacOS), `curl` is used to query the API and the search text value is 'ballito' (the license key token is invlaid and must be replaced with a valid key).
+In the example below (on MacOS), `curl` is used to query the API and the search text value is 'ballito' (the license key token is invalid and must be replaced with a valid key).
 The area id value that will be used from this example is `eskmo-15-ballitokwadukuzakwazulunatal`:

 ```
 % curl --location --request GET 'https://developer.sepush.co.za/business/2.0/areas_search?text=ballito' --header 'token: 2DFB82AC-46254F6E-A68B26A4-8DF1303E'